Ways to Instill Good Habits in Young Athletes

 3. Give Your Athletes Control

 By thinking outside the box and extending control to athletes, many good habits will be learned.
-For instance, giving your athletes control over warm-ups prior to a practice will teach them leadership, confidence, and the importance of teamwork and support.
+For instance, giving your athletes control over warm-ups prior to practice will teach them leadership, confidence, and the importance of teamwork and support.
 By allowing athletes to step into a leadership role, some will rise up and thrive in this environment, while others will simply learn from the experience they were given.
-Allowing young athletes to work as a team encourages collaboration, decision making, conflict management and time management.
+Allowing young athletes to work as a team encourages collaboration, decision-making, conflict management, and time management.
 Other suggestions would be allowing your athletes to choose where to go for a team meal, or coming up with a pregame routine for the team to follow for the whole season.
 These are habits that will go a long way for your team and make them better as individuals and as a unit.

 4. Practice What You Teach

 Kids are always watching and observing how people act and behave around them.
 Have you ever heard a kid use an old expression perfectly in a sentence?
 They didn’t learn that on SnapChat or TikTok, they likely heard it from observing and copying the actions of the adults around them!
 With this in mind, focus on practicing the actions you ask of your athletes and stick to them throughout the season.
 Be on time, well prepared, a good role model, and treat everyone around you respectfully.

 Sports are fun, so show it!
 Your athletes will enjoy playing their favourite sport even more if practices make them have fun.
 There is a good chance that their work ethic, listening skills, and actual playing abilities increase if practice does not feel like a chore.
 Although there is a time for serious competition in every season, take the opportunity to enjoy moments with athletes and learn from their zest for action.